The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 This page has been translated by machine translation.
 View original

-As of the time of writing this article (November 14, 2025), no official announcement from Apple regarding this change has been confirmed.
+Note that as of the time of writing this article (November 14, 2025), no official announcement from Apple regarding this change has been confirmed.

-Test Environment
+Verification Environment

 - Xcode 26.1.1

-- iPhone 16 Pro / iOS 18.5 simulator
+- iPhone 16 Pro / iOS 18.5 Simulator

-- iPhone 16 Pro / iOS 26.1 simulator
+- iPhone 16 Pro / iOS 26.1 Simulator

 - Language settings: Japanese, English